rails/jquery-rails/README.md

 This gem provides:

   * jQuery 1.7.2
   * jQuery UI 1.8.18 (javascript only)
-* the latest jQuery UJS adapter
+  * the jQuery UJS adapter
-* and Sam Ruby's assert_select_jquery function, which is automatically included for use in tests.
+  * assert_select_jquery to test jQuery responses in Ruby tests

 ## Installation